 With so many graduates and soon-to-be graduates on the scene, it is more important than ever to be prepared for a battle in the job market in order to win over potential future employers.
 We have gathered a range of hints and tips in an effort to help equip you and to give you the best possible chance of finding your ideal job.

 1. Use your personality to further your career

-There are many blogs and articles that cover what behaviours recruiters look for in future leaders, however Donna Miller takes that idea further to explore personal branding techniques.
+There are many blogs and articles that cover what behaviours recruiters look for in future leaders, however, HR Director, Donna Miller takes that idea further to explore personal branding techniques.
 Pick up some important personal branding tips here.

 2. Boost your Job Prospect While You’re At University

 Make the most of your time at university and use all the resources that the university has to offer.
 From voluntary work, to joining a society, to a part-time job, or even organising charity events, make sure that you keep yourself busy throughout your time at university with activities that employers will value.
 Give your career prospects a boost by taking on some non-academic activities while at uni.

 3. Don’t let social media shatter your job prospects

 All students and graduates in guilty of the odd ‘Facebook stalking’ but if you think recruiters and employees don’t do the same you would be very wrong.
 Maybe you should think twice before you send that next Tweet.
 Pick up some tips on how not to pop your career options.

 4. Could Twitter be your latest job searching tool?